• Skip to primary navigation

 1. Growing Conditions

-Essentially, while choosing to combine two plants in one pot, the most important thing to remember is that both plants need to have the same growing conditions.
+Essentially, when choosing to combine two plants in one pot, the most important thing to remember is that both plants need to have the same growing conditions.

 Their light, water, and feeding needs have to match before they are placed in the same pot.